ebuchman/blog/content/posts/uoa-liquidity.md

 ## Collaborative Finance

-Money, its instabilities, and the anxieties it produces, are age old phenomena.
+Money, its instabilities, and the anxieties it produces, are ancient phenomena.
 As a technology of debt denomination, money posits a discipline of predicting the future, predicting the ability for people to pay back debts.
 But these predictions regularly fail as imbalances build up in the obligation graph from a multitude